kubeflow-kale/kubeflow-kale.github.io/index.md

   <img src="https://raw.githubusercontent.com/kubeflow-kale/kubeflow-kale.github.io/master/assets/imgs/pvc-lifecycle.png" alt="Kubeflow Kale Deployment - PVC Lifecycle"/>
 </a>

-Kale's internal marshalling module is very flexible in that it can despatch variable's serialization to native functions at runtime, based on the object's data type.
+The marshalling module is very flexible in that it can despatch variable's serialization to native functions at runtime, based on the object's data type.
 This happens also for de-serialization, by reading the file's extension.
 When the object type is not mapped to a native serialization function, Kale falls back to using the `dill` package, a performant general purpose serialization Python library (superset of `pickle`). guaranteeing maximum performance in terms of disk space and computation time.

 ## Modularity and Flexibility